flypapertech/avian/README.md

 ## Key Features

 - Enterprise-class application server built on [Express](https://github.com/expressjs/express) and [Redis](https://redislabs.com/) that meets infinitely scalable demands.
-- A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS, X-Tag, SkateJS, Ember, and much more.
 - Multi-core / Multi-threaded application host operations remove the burden of such considerations from the application developer.
 - Out of the box webpacking with sane defaults.
 Don't worry you can override and/or add to them whenever you want :)
+- A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS, X-Tag, SkateJS, Ember, and much more.
-- Supports multiple view engines such as Pug/Jade, Handlebars, EJS and even plain HTML.
+- Supports multiple view engines such as Pug/Jade, Handlebars, EJS and HTML5.

 ## Installation

-The latest stable release of Avian is available via the Node Package Manager.
+The latest stable release of Avian is available on [npmjs.org](https://www.npmjs.com/package/@flypapertech/avian).

     npm install @flypapertech/avian